 Avenues to a Great City looks back at Nashville’s history and considers the role of transportation on current developments.
 The Plan of Nashville, a key resource for this exhibition, is a fifty-year community-oriented master plan for which over eight hundred adults and youth were asked for ideas on how to improve quality of life and limit the negative effects of suburban sprawl.
 These ideas are presented in Avenues to a Great City along with recent public and private developments influenced by The Plan of Nashville, artistic interpretations of the city, and yet-to-be realized visions.
-Guests are invited to contribute their own ideas for what Nashville can become in the next twenty years.
+Guests are invited to contribute their own ideas for what Nashville can become in the next thirty years.

-Organized by the Frist Art Museum and the Civic Design Center
+Organized by the Frist Art Museum and the Civic Design Center and cocurated by Veronica Foster, Anne Henderson, and Mark Scala

 Exhibition supporters